 I’m going to talk about six different brands of heat tape that I personally like, but first, let’s talk about common issues with heat-resistant tape.

 - The first common issue is that it’s not very sticky when you use it to try to put your sublimation print on your surface.
+You want good adhesion to keep your sublimation print still.

 - The third problem I hear from people is that they buy this heat-resistant tape and then they can’t find a tape dispenser to actually put it in or one that they like.
 This type of tape comes in two different sizes.
 One will fit a standard tape dispenser and the other needs a special dispenser that takes a large roll.